s-tuti/E-Adhyan.github.io/README.md

 3. *Community Learning Centers:*
    - Establishes physical hubs with computer and internet facilities in underprivileged areas.
-   - Serves as conducive learning environments for students lacking access at home.
+   - Serves as a conducive learning environment for students needing access at home.

 4. *Adaptive Learning Technology:*
    - Implements adaptive learning algorithms for personalized learning experiences.